In the last few years, content marketing has become the marketing approach that all the cool kids are supposed to be doing.

 8. Create content on a larger stage

-If you feel good about items 1–7, you’re ready to start looking for a larger stage to play on.
+If you feel good about items 1–7 on the content marketing checklist, you’re ready to start looking for a larger stage to play on.

 This is where guest posting comes in.
 If you have the chops to write content worth reading, and you have solid cornerstone content on your own site, you’re ready for prime time.